(also fairy story)

 - There's constant repetition which, at times, gives the writing the soothing familiarity of a fairy tale.

-folk tale, folk story, traditional story, myth, legend, romance, fantasy, fable, fiction
+folk tale, folk story, traditional story, myth, legend, fantasy, fable

-1.1 [often as modifier] Something resembling a fairy story in being magical, idealized, or extremely happy: a fairy-tale romance
+1.1 [as modifier] Denoting something regarded as resembling a fairy story in being magical, idealized, or extremely happy: a fairy-tale romance

 More example sentences

 - Vidocq's great achievement was to confer his magical, fairy-tale prestige on a branch of government administration.